 - The fourth line shows you symbol @@ and symbols ahead of it.
 They are called chunks.
 Chunks in git diff define the change' summary.
 In our image below the following chunk can be seen @@ -1,2 +1 @@

-- This means that line one and two were changed in the first file and line one was changed in the second file.
-Remember the – and + symbol used in the third point to as a symbol to the first and second file respectively.
+- This means that lines one and two were changed in the first file and line one was changed in the second file.
+Remember the - and + symbol used in the third point as a symbol to the first and second file respectively.

 Git Diff Commands

-Now let us consider three cases for diff command and see how does it respond.
+Now let us consider three cases for diff commands and see how does it respond.